Articles in this section

 Using the binding syntax with static text in smart templates

-Sometimes, when building a smart template, it might be required to create complex text bindings in order to achieve specific use cases utilizing both dynamic and static input.
+Sometimes, when building a smart template, it might be required to create complex text bindings in order to achieve specific use cases using both dynamic and static input.
 These use cases may be applicable to smart fields or to template properties.
 Achieving this type of advanced use cases requires a good understanding of the binding syntax and might require a good knowledge of conditions, functions, and operators based in the desired result.

-• Combining static text and the binding syntax can also be used to create paragraphs and bullet lists as the lines breaks added in the binding field will results in different paragraphs during the document creation/update.
+Combining static text and the binding syntax can also be used to create paragraphs and bullet lists as the lines breaks added in the binding field will results in different paragraphs during the document creation/update.

 Use cases examples

-Examples 1, 2, and 3 can be applied to all templates/assets supporting dynamics, example 4 can only be applied to the spreadsheets Library.
+Examples 1, 2, and 3 can be applied to all templates/assets supporting Dynamics, example 4 can only be applied to the spreadsheets Library.

 Example 1

-Binding {{UserProfile.Company.Name}} could easily help {{Form.CustomerCompany}} with its {{Form.CustomerMainPainPoint.Name}} by {{Form.CustomerMainPainPoint.Description}}
+{{UserProfile.Company.Name}} could easily help {{Form.CustomerCompany}} with its {{Form.CustomerMainPainPoint.Name}} by {{Form.CustomerMainPainPoint.Description}}.

-Input
+Input Output

 UserProfile.Company.Name = MyCompany